Joseph P. Kennedy II: Marriages and reversed annulment

 On February 3, 1979, Kennedy married Sheila Brewster Rauch, a daughter of banker Rudolph Stewart "Stew" Rauch Jr., president and then chairman of the Philadelphia Savings Fund Society.
 On October 4, 1980, the couple had fraternal twin sons, Matthew Rauch "Matt" Kennedy and Joseph Patrick "Joe" Kennedy III.
-They were legally divorced in 1991.
+They divorced in 1991.

 In 1993, Kennedy asked the Catholic Archdiocese of Boston for an annulment of his marriage to Rauch, claiming he was mentally incapable of entering into marriage at the time of the wedding.
-An annulment would have rendered the marriage void in the Church.
-This would have also allowed Kennedy to marry Anne Elizabeth "Beth" Kelly, a former staff member of his, in a Catholic ceremony, as well as allow him to continue receiving Holy Communion (which is forbidden for a divorced person who remarries outside of the Church).
+An annulment would have rendered the marriage void in the Church and would have allowed Kennedy to marry Anne Elizabeth "Beth" Kelly, a former staff member of his, in a Catholic ceremony, and to continue receiving Holy Communion (which is forbidden for a divorced person who remarries outside the Church).
 Rauch refused to agree to the annulment; Kennedy married Kelly in a non-Catholic civil ceremony on October 23, 1993.

 The Boston Archdiocese initially ruled in favor of the annulment, which Rauch says she discovered only after the fact, in 1996.
-An Episcopalian, she later wrote a book, Shattered Faith: A Woman's Struggle to Stop the Catholic Church from Annulling Her Marriage, explaining that she was opposed to the concept of annulment because it meant in Catholic theology that the marriage had never actually existed.
-She also claimed that the Kennedy family influence made it possible to unilaterally "cancel" a 12-year marriage.
+An Episcopalian, she later wrote a book, Shattered Faith: A Woman's Struggle to Stop the Catholic Church from Annulling Her Marriage, in which she said she opposed the annulment because in Catholic theology it means the marriage had never actually existed.
+She also said the Kennedy family influence had made it possible to unilaterally "cancel" a 12-year marriage.

-Catholic canon law at the time required a tribunal decision in favor of annulment to be automatically appealed, and the decision was not effective until a second, conforming, sentence was granted.
+Catholic canon law at the time required a tribunal decision in favor of annulment to be automatically appealed, and the decision was not effective until a second, conforming sentence was granted.
 Instead of allowing the appeal to take place in the United States, Rauch appealed directly to the Roman Rota, the highest appellate tribunal of the Catholic Church.
-The annulment was overturned by the Rota in 2005.
-Rauch says she was not informed of the decision until 2007, receiving the news from Boston Archdiocese officials.
-As the first decision was never confirmed, there was no time at which the Church finally declared the marriage to be null or gave Kennedy permission to remarry.
-Because the Rota was sitting as a second-instance appellate court, Kennedy could appeal against the decision to another Rotal panel.
+The Rota overturned the annulment in 2005, but Rauch says she was informed only in 2007, by Boston Archdiocese officials.
+As the first decision was never confirmed, there was no time at which the Church finally annulled the marriage or gave Kennedy permission to remarry.
+Because the Rota was sitting as a second-instance appellate court, Kennedy could appeal the decision to another Rotal panel.